Apple may adopt large-scale MagSafe technology for Apple Car charging

 In operation, the vehicle would have a cover for its charging socket that opens by moving upward, as it approaches a charging station.
 The driver, or self-driving vehicle system, has to attempt to position the vehicle as close to its intended end point as possible, to maximize the chance of a suitable connection with the charging station.

-The parking job doesn't have to be perfect, just within a range that allows the charging plug to make a connection.
+The parking job wouldn't have to be perfect, just within a range that allows the charging plug to make a connection.
 The rest of the patent explains the plug can refine its position to where it is needed, and can do so relatively passively.

 The charging point's movement by the sliding rods allow the plug to be pushed back by the vehicle, such as if the driver has moved the vehicle closer to the charging station, to minimize damage from the plug impacting the vehicle.